Juoelenis/HPPmobile/README.md

 # HPPmobile
-A project to bring HPP to mobile (Alpha)
+A project to bring HPP to mobile.
+Note: theliecense of hpp mobile is da same as for thr original version!